SilkRose/Pony/stories/deternal/deternal.md

 Twilight joined the hug as Pinkie started to cry, too.

 Fluttershy broke down, full-on crying now.
-"I'm sad because I should have died first.
-I miss Rainbow, and Rarity, and Applejack so much."
+"I'm sad because I miss Rainbow, and Rarity, and Applejack so much."

 All three mares stayed in the hug, crying together.

 "I'm sad because I don't know what to do anymore.
-I don't know how to go on living in misery."
+I don't know how to go on living in misery.
+I should have died first."

 For a while, they cried out their frustration and sadness in silence.